mrmarchone/laravel-auto-crud/README.md

-      --ansi|--no-ansi            Force (or disable --no-ansi) ANSI output -n, --no-interaction            Do not ask any interactive question --env[=ENV]                 The environment the command should run under -MP, --model-path[=MODEL-PATH]  Set models path.
+      --ansi|--no-ansi            Force (or disable --no-ansi) ANSI output -n, --no-interaction            Do not ask any interactive question --env[=ENV]                 The environment the command should run under -FA, --force-all                Force generate all possible files with overwrite option.
+  -MP, --model-path[=MODEL-PATH]  Set models path.
   -PM, --postman                  Generate Postman Collection for API.
   -v|vv|vvv, --verbose            Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug